 ICM stands for Intentional Camera Movement/Motion.
 It is the art of tilting the camera up or down during exposure.

 Then quickly tilt the camera up or down during the exposure.
-You may need a few practice runs.
+You may need a few practise runs.
 The final shot should drag the subject across the frame elongating it.
-In nature photography, it works great on a grouping of trees.
+In nature photography it works great on a grouping of trees.

-Tip – It’s worthwhile doing your own research for nature photoshoot ideas too.
+It’s worthwhile doing your own research for nature photoshoot ideas too.
 Check out our Pinterest channel for inspiration.
-You don’t need qualifications or specialised kit to get into nature photography – just a willingness to get up early!
+You don’t need qualifications or much specialised kit to get into nature photography – just a willingness to get up early!